getsentry/sentry-javascript/docs/install.rst

     <script>Raven.config('___PUBLIC_DSN___').install();</script>
     <script src="app.js"></script>

-This allows the ability for Raven's plugins to instrument themselves.
+This allows the ability for Raven's integrations to instrument themselves.
 If included before something like jQuery, it'd be impossible to use for example, the jquery plugin.